 Our pediatric dentists recommend choosing a toothbrush with soft bristles, a small head to get around baby teeth, and a large handle to make brushing easier for your child.
 If you have any questions about what products are best for your child or about pediatric dentists.in general, don’t hesitate to bring them up to our

 Do babies need toothpaste?

 Your baby won’t need toothpaste until they get their first tooth.
 Use only a smear of fluoride toothpaste on their brush (about the size of a grain of rice) once the first tooth has erupted.
 When your child reaches 3 years of age, you may then increase the amount of toothpaste your child uses to a pea-sized glob.
 Since young children lack the ability to brush teeth effectively, you’ll need to assist and make sure they spit out excess toothpaste once they’re done brushing.

 When should my child first see a dentist?

 Typically, the focus of the first appointment is getting your child acquainted with our office and helping them understand the importance of maintaining oral health.
-For example, our pediatric dentist may explain that your child needs to protect their teeth from “sugar bugs” (plaque) so they can maintain a healthy smile.
-Our pediatric dentist will also take a look inside their mouth to make sure there’s no obvious signs of tooth decay or gum disease.
-After your child’s first appointment, they’ll need to continue seeing our pediatric dentist every 6 months for a routine teeth cleaning and oral examination.
+For example, our pediatric dentists may explain that your child needs to protect their teeth from “sugar bugs” (plaque) so they can maintain a healthy smile.
+Our pediatric dentists will also take a look inside their mouth to make sure there are no obvious signs of tooth decay or gum disease.
+After your child’s first appointment, they’ll need to continue seeing our pediatric dentists every 6 months for a routine teeth cleaning and oral examination.

-Dr. Brett Kingma and his team want to help your child start a lifetime of good oral health.
+Brett Kingma DDS, Grady Randall DDS, and their team want to help your child start a lifetime of good oral health.
 We offer dentistry for children, which includes teeth cleanings, sedation dentistry, and other dental services.
-To schedule an appointment with our pediatric dentist in Grand Rapids MI, call Mitten Kids Dentistry at 616.942.9840.
+To schedule an appointment with our pediatric dentisst in Grand Rapids MI, call Mitten Kids Dentistry at 616.942.9840.